Anna Lisa M 0647 Dec.14.jpg

 An “effective collaborator” (The New York Times), Anna made her orchestral debut at the age of twelve with the Kharkiv Symphony Orchestra, playing Rachmaninoff's Piano Concerto No. 1.
 Since then, she has appeared as a soloist with many distinguished orchestras, among them the Cincinnati Symphony Orchestra, Orchestre Symphonique de Montréal, St. Petersburg Philharmonic Orchestra and Estonian National Symphony Orchestra.
 In recital, she has been heard in New York City’s Stern Auditorium and Weill Recital Hall at Carnegie Hall, Lincoln Center for the Performing Arts’ Alice Tully Hall, Washington, DC’s John F. Kennedy Center for the Performing Arts, Mexico City’s Palacio de Bellas Artes and Austria’s Wiener Konzerthaus.

 A native of Ukraine, Anna received her early music education at the Kharkiv Special Music School.
-She received her Masters Degree from The Juilliard School in New York City, where she studied with Jerome Lowenthal.
+She received her Masters Degree from The Juilliard School in the class of Jerome Lowenthal.

 Anna Shelest makes her home in New York City with her husband and two sons.